sabeelmansuri/Bioinformatics-Crash-Course/1_Welcome.md

 # Hello World

-#### Skills: A vague understanding of what Bioinformatics is(???)

 ## The Big Picture

 These activities are designed for people with zero to some programming experience and zero to some Bioinformatics experience.
 We want to give Bioinformatics novices some of the confidence, skills, and resources needed to apply to labs/internships and to give non-Bioinformaticians a handle on how the field works.
-You guys are the trial group, since we have never approached UBIC classes this way.
-We ask for everyone to be patient and tell us when we are screwing up.
+The crash course is always in development, so we ask for everyone to be patient and tell us when we are screwing up.
 Thanks!

-## Task 1: Learn some Bioinformatics
+## Task 1: The Big Problems

+When I first started taking classes for my major, I had no idea what I was supposed to solve with the skills I learned.
+I know lecture style learning is not great, but personally I would have liked to learn about the major problems Bioinformaticians worked on so I could feel some sense of purpoes.
+I will try to make the lecture quick!

 ### The Alignment Problem